-All terminations for violations of MTC sexual abuse and sexual harassment policies, or resignations by staff, contractors or volunteers who would have been terminated if not for their resignation, will be reported to law enforcement agencies and any relevant licensing bodies, unless the activity was clearly not criminal.
+All terminations for violations of Management & Training Center (MTC) sexual abuse and sexual harassment policies, or resignations by staff, contractors or volunteers who would have been terminated if not for their resignation, will be reported to law enforcement agencies and any relevant licensing bodies, unless the activity was clearly not criminal.

-There have been no substantiated cases of staff engaging in sexual abuse or sexual harassment in the last twelve months.
+There have been no substantiated cases of Contractors and Volunteers engaging in sexual abuse or sexual harassment in the last twelve months.